ivh/tmy.se/content/twitteretc.md

 I added my twitter timeline to [/twitter](/twitter).

-This obviously violates my principle to not embed external content, for privacy reason.
+This obviously violates my principle to not embed external content, for speed and privacy reasons.
 But it only affects that one page and I don't want to code a more sophisticated integration right now.